Grenada represented in IMPACT Justice regional consultation

 The release stated the stakeholders also raised a number of issues which they believed the projects could work on to further enhance access to justice and judicial reform in the Caribbean.

-The consultation began with words of welcome from the President of the Caribbean Court of Justice, The Honourable Justice Adrian Saunders and from the Deputy Director of Policy at Global Affairs Canada’s Caribbean Regional Programme, Jennifer Heys.
+The consultation began with words of welcome from the President of the Caribbean Court of Justice, The Honourable Justice Adrian Saunders; and from the Deputy Director of Policy at Global Affairs Canada’s Caribbean Regional Programme, Jennifer Heys.

 Remarks and presentations were also delivered by IMPACT Justice and JURIST Projects Team Leader, Michele Gibson; Regional Project Director of IMPACT Justice, Professor Velma Newton, CBE, SCM; Project Director of JURIST, Gloria Richards-Johnson; and Programme Manager of the Canadian funded Jamaica-based Judicial Undertakings for Social Transformation (JUST), Tania Chambers.
 The respective project directors and programme managers presented on the work they have undertaken, their successes, and the lessons to be learned from their experiences.